blacknred0/mdup/README.md

-Mediacom email quota via SMS
+Mediacom Data Usage Prediction (mdup) via SMS
 ----------------------------

 This project is towards being able to receive via SMS your projected Mediacom internet usage and cost by leveraging Linear Regression and your email account (in this case I use gmail).